 - Any unsealed jars should be immediately stored in refrigerator and consumed quickly.

-- Jars do not need to be sanitized prior to filling, though they must be clean and hot.
-As long as the item is being canned for a minimum of 10 minutes
+- As long as the item with the jars are being canned for a minimum of 10 minutes the jars do not need to be sanitized prior to filling, though they must be clean and hot.

 - A minimal amount of herbs and spices should be used.
 The longer an items is shelved the more intense in flavor they can become.